Lauri A. Aaltonen

 - Finnish Center of Excellence in Cancer Research

 Research at the Tumor Genomics lab

-The current focus is in utilizing registry-based approaches to identify unique cancer family materials, for whole genome/exome sequence analysis and disease gene identification.
-Finland provides excellent resources for this work, and an effort to systematically utilize the National Cancer Registry (operating since 1953) and Population Registry databases in cancer gene identification has been launched.
+One future focus will be in utilizing registry-based approaches to identify unique cancer materials, for whole genome sequence analysis and identification of mutation patterns associated with different exposures such as those related to occupation.
+Finland provides excellent registry resources for this work, including the National Cancer Registry (operating since 1953).

 Another major area of long-term work is comprehensive molecular characterization of tumors with high-throughput approaches, to better understand their genesis, and management opportunities.
 This task – a continuation of the previous work on colorectal cancer and uterine leiomyoma - relies on production and analysis of multiple layers of high-throughput data, in addition to exploitation of public data sources.
 These tasks require very strong bioinformatics, and indeed within the group one third of members are purely involved in this sector.

 The group has produced 27 completed thesis projects, twelve of which have been approved with distinction, including four that have won various thesis prizes.
 The group was short-listed for the 2005 Descartes Prize.
 We were also honored with the University of Helsinki Occupational Safety and Health Award 2005 for improving quality, safety, and atmosphere of the working environment.
 We are still very proud of this achievement and make every effort to maintain the excellent spirit.